 I tend to look at a visit to the playground as my chance to sit and watch-finally!
 I am up and down on my feet all day: up the stairs, down the stairs, criss-crossing the house.
 I don’t have extra energy to burn, but my children do.
 They need outdoor time to be ‘centered’.
 Most children do.
 It is important to get out, breathe in the fresh air and soak up some Vitamin D. There is so much wonder in God’s creation when we get outdoors to explore.

 The playground is a great place to provide children with an opportunity to lead.
 It is also a great place to sneak in some exercise as a mom just by playing with my kids.
 We play hide-and-seek (my children often tell me where to hide), we run laps around the playground and we climb, jump, and balance.
 The babies can play too.
 I hold on to them to let them slide, and play in the grass.
+Print out a backyard scavenger hunt for the preschool kids, and explore!

 The other day we collected acorns, and then had to do it again today.
 That turned into a whole thematic unit on trees!